GoogleCloudPlatform/firebase-extensions/text-to-speech/README.md

 * SSML Gender: What audio encoding do you want to use?

-* Enable per document overrides.: If set to \"Yes\", options for synthesizing audio will be overwritten  by fields in the document containing the text to be synthesized.
+* Enable per document overrides.: If set to \"Yes\", options for converting audio will be overwritten  by fields in the document containing the text to be converted.

-* Voice name: Alternatively you may specify a voice name, this will override other extension synthesization parameters (language code, SSML Gender, Voice type).
+* Voice name: Alternatively you may specify a voice name, this will override other extension conversion parameters (language code, SSML Gender, Voice type).